Find information per region

 To find out in which cases the law allows service of judicial decisions via the internet, please see the factsheet ‘Service of Documents – Portugal’, in particular the replies to questions 5 and 6.

-The handing down of judicial decisions takes place in the Citius-Magistrados Judiciais system and the decisions are made available on the Citius platform.
+Judicial decisions are entered into in the Citius-Magistrados Judiciais system and the decisions are made available in the Citius platform.

 Yes, the following can be submitted electronically: applications for leave to appeal, statements of grounds of appeal and responses, and complaints against the dismissal or referral of appeals (Article 15 of Ministerial Implementing Order No 280/2013 of 26 August 2013).